 - New technologies and media buzz are often the recipe for the latest pump-and-dump scheme.
 Look out for guarantees, unregistered products, claims of overly consistent returns, complex strategies, missing documentation, account discrepancies and pushy salespeople.
 All are red flags of potential fraud.

-If you have concerns about ICOs or cryptocurrencies, or suspect a scam related to these investments, you can contact the SEC, file a complaint using FINRA's online Complaint Center or send a tip to FINRA's Office of the Whistleblower.
+If you have concerns about ICOs or cryptocurrencies, or suspect a scam related to these investments, you can contact the SEC, file a complaint using FINRA's online Complaint Center or file a regulatory tip with FINRA.